The Office of Student Conduct

-The Office of Judicial Affairs (OJA) is located in the Office of the Dean of Students, 210 Old Main.
+The Office of Student Conduct (OSC) is located in the Office of the Dean of Students, 210 Old Main.
 The office is responsible for addressing student misconduct that occurs during a student’s enrollment at Shippensburg University.
 Misconduct includes behavior that occurs on the campus, and can include infractions outside the campus community.
 The office files and maintains incident reports, schedules and conducts hearings, issues sanctions and gathers pertinent data.
-The OJA is supervised by an Associate Dean of Students/Director of Judicial Affairs, with the assistance of an administrative assistant and graduate assistant.
+The OSC is supervised by an Associate Dean of Students/Director of Student Conduct, with the assistance of an administrative assistant and graduate assistant.

 Filing a Report